![]() |

 Facts

-In 1988, the year Fiona appeared in Silver Nemesis, she married the TV director Herbert Wise (he directed her in I, Claudius in 1976, and they'd lived together since 1971).
+In 1988, Fiona married the TV director Herbert Wise (he directed her in I, Claudius in 1976, and they'd lived together since 1971).
 Their daughter is actress Susannah Wise.
 Fiona appeared in Doctor Who's first and 25th anniversary seasons.
-Fiona retired from acting in the 1990s, and became a supporter of the Harington Scheme in London's Highgate, which provides young people with learning difficulties or disabilities with skills and vocational training.
+She retired from acting in the 1990s, and became a supporter of the Harington Scheme in London's Highgate, which provides young people with learning difficulties with skills and vocational training.

 Doctor Who credits